Interstate 66 (Kansas–Kentucky): History and background

 Congress limited the I-66 designation only to the section of the Trans America Corridor from the then planned I-73/I-74 conversion of the US 52 (King Coal Highway) in West Virginia, through Kentucky, Illinois, terminating at I-57 in Missouri.
 Future I-66 in West Virginia, Kentucky, Illinois, and Missouri would have remained disconnected from the existing I-66.
 The I-66 concept was supported in Kentucky mainly because of the efforts of Representative Hal Rogers; however, the Kentucky Transportation Cabinet (KYTC) completed its feasibility study in 2005 and concluded in 2005 that building I-66 was too costly, had little traffic benefit, had no eastern terminus because I-73/I-74 had little chance of completion in West Virginia, and high potential environmental impact in the Daniel Boone National Forest.
 KYTC made it a low priority wishlist project in the state transportation planning documents and state budget, effectively canceling the project in Kentucky.
 The only remaining study of I-66 was conducted by the FHWA, the Illinois Department of Transportation (IDOT) and KYTC under the name "66 Corridor", a Tier 1 environmental impact statement (EIS).
 This study was canceled on August 6, 2015, by IDOT, and subsequently, the FHWA announced the cancellation of the EIS in the Federal Register, ending the last I-66 project and therefore officially canceling the I-66 Trans America Highway.

 Designating the Trans America Corridor as Future I-66 was more nostalgia than logical, a legal requirement for a highway to be included in the Interstate Highway System.
 Had the proposed Interstate designation been Future I-50 or Future I-60, VDOT would not have needed to change every highway sign on the existing I-66.
 Although current Federal law does not allow that the same number be used for an Interstate Route and a U.S. Route in the same state, in this case I-50 and US 50 or I-60 and US 60, Congress is free to designate the Interstate Highway with whatever number it wants by law, like it did with I-69 and US 69 in Texas.
 Business and local political interests in Cape Girardeau, Missouri, is the only public group still advocating the "I-66 Trans America Corridor", but there are no plans in the FHWA to fund their concept after the FHWA cancelled any further studies of I-66 in 2015.
-Congress has the option to revive the Trans America Corridor, following a less environmentally damaging route like US 50 through Kansas to I-70 in Grand Junction Colorado to provide an alternate freight corridor to I-70 connecting to the Cheasepeake Bay ports in Virginia with higher traffic benefits, designated as Future I-50 or Future I-60 by law.
+Congress has the option to revive the Trans America Corridor, following a less environmentally damaging route like US 50 through Kansas to I-70 in Grand Junction, Colorado, to provide an alternate freight corridor to I-70 connecting to the Chesapeake Bay ports in Virginia with higher traffic benefits, designated as Future I-50 or Future I-60 by law.
 In addition, AASHTO has the authority to decommission the same number from the U.S. Route, allowing an Interstate Highway to use the same number, as they did by decommissioning US 40 in Northern California to allow I-40 in Southern California.